 |Times people saw my tweet||49,963|

 Through this, I gained 8 new followers which will undoubtedly be disappointed to see what I usually tweet about.

-What I find truly interesting however is the number of times my profile was viewed during this period.
-In theory, was I doing something interesting, these would have been people I could have never reached otherwise.
+What I find even more interesting however is the number of times my profile was viewed during this period.
+In theory, was I doing something special, these would have been people I never could have reached otherwise.

-We all know how people get weird on the internet.
+…and we all know how weird people can get on the internet.